Buildings

 Cosgrove, Marcus, Messer Athletic Center

-The Cosgrove, Marcus, Messer Athletic Center has 60,000 square feet of athletic and recreational facilities.
-Included in the Athletic Center is a six-lane, 25-yard pool, a large double gymnasium, a state-of-the-art fitness center, intercollegiate weight room, Athletic Training room, classroom, and six locker rooms.
+The Cosgrove, Marcus, Messer Athletic Center contains approximately 60,000 square feet of athletic and recreational space.
+The facility includes a six-lane, 25-yard swimming pool, double gymnasium, fitness center, intercollegiate weight room, athletic training room, classroom space, and locker rooms.
+It serves as the home of the College's NCAA Division III swimming, diving, and basketball programs.

 Hubert Campus Center